Some approaches used to overcome overestimation in Deep Reinforcement Learning algorithms: Exploration as a major challenge of learning

 \subsection{Why explore?}

-In addition to overestimation, there is another problem in Deep RL, no less difficult.
+In addition to overestimation, another problem is inherent in deep RL, and is no less difficult.
 This is {\it exploration}.
-We cannot unconditionally believe in maximum values of the $Q$-table or in action function $\pi(s)$ supplying the best actions.
+We cannot unconditionally believe in maximum values of a $Q$-table or in an action function $\pi(s)$ supplying the best actions.
 Why not?
-Firstly, at the beginning of training, the corresponding neural network is still ``young and stupid'', and its maximum values or best actions are far from reality.
-Secondly, perhaps {\it not the maximum} values and {\it not the best} actions will lead us to the optimal strategy after hard training.
+First, at the beginning stage of the training process, the corresponding neural network is still ``young and stupid'', and its maximum values or best actions are far from reality.
+Second, perhaps the maximum values and the best actions are not those that will lead us to the optimal strategy after hard training.